DennisLent/RustyRunways/docs/gui/index.md

 - Center: world map with airports and planes; hover for details, click to select, overlapping targets show a context popup.
 - Bottom panel: full‑width game log with sticky scrolling.

+## Start From Config

+- Main menu includes a “Start From Config” section with:
+  - Path input and a Browse file picker (YAML/YML) via native dialog.
+  - Preview window listing all parsed airports and fees.
+  - Start launches a new game using the YAML config.

 ## Panels & Windows

 - Airport window